markon1-a/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Yeah, no, I really enjoyed the conversation and was even able to follow it.
 Anyway, hope you enjoyed listening.
-♪♪ Welcome, Tim and Peter.
+Welcome, Tim and Peter.
 Very excited to have you.
-Unfortunately, merch is not here to help me.
+Unfortunately, Mark is not here to help me.
 I could really use this help today, but this is what we've got.
 So we're going to dive right in.
-And the first question is for both of you, When do you need to roll your own crypto?
+The first question is for both of you.
+When do you need to roll your own crypto?

 ## When to roll your own cryptography